netmex/sqrip-woocommerce/README.txt

 - only the payment section (formerly "payment slip") in A6 format.

 h) Language
-The language to be used on the QR invoice (de, fr, it, en) can be set per store.
+- The language to be used on the QR invoice (de, fr, it, en) can be set per store.
+- WPML is supported.

 i) Test e-mail
 With one click, you can test the settings and see how the QR invoice is received by your customers.

+j) Add sqrip payment method manually
+When adding orders manually in WooCommerce you can set the payment method to sqrip manually

+k) Define order status
+Define the order status that will add the qr-invoice to the outgoing e-mail.

 = Requirements =
 1. Besides a current WordPress and WooCommerce installation, an account on sqrip.ch is required.